umputun/remark42/README.md

 In addition to automatic backups user can make a backup manually.
 This command makes `userbackup-{site id}-{timestamp}.gz` by default.

 `docker exec -it remark42 backup -s {your site id}`

+##### Restore from backup

+Restore will clean all comments first and then will processed with complete import from a given file.

+`docker exec -it remark42 restore -f {backup file name} -s {your site id}`

 ##### Backup format